joseluistorres/noob-life/source/posts/2013-09-13-Desperately-Seeking-Noob-Status.html.markdown

 to do this full time, because I was hooked and desperately seeking noob status - for real.

-Enter the opportunity at [gSchool](http://www.gschool.it/).
+Enter the opportunity at <a href= "http://www.gschool.it" target= "blank">gSchool</a>.
 I applied, I stalked the founder, and I was a mild train wreck at the interview, which all combined, magically resulted in my acceptance (because apparently they don't read your writing sample).
 And so began my noob life.
 In week one, or rather week zero,